Import SSL Certificates

 ssl-build directory, you can create combined certificate RPMs and deploy them on the clients.

-If you are using a proxy, you will need to generate a server certificate RPM for each proxy, using their host names and cnames.
+If you are using a proxy, you need to generate a server certificate RPM for each proxy, using their host names and cnames.